X-Men: Mojo World

 X-Men: Mojo World is a video game released in 1996 on the Game Gear system.
 The game starts off with Wolverine and Rogue as playable X-Men; Gambit, Cyclops, Havok, and Shard can be unlocked later on.
 The game shares the same engine as its predecessor, X-Men: Gamesmaster's Legacy.
 The game was also released for the Master System in Brazil by Tec Toy.

 Plot

-Spiral, a beautiful, six-armed television producer and denizen of Mojo World, pits the X-Men against their all-time toughest foes in a televised slugfest, "The Greatest Battles of the X-Men".
+Spiral, a denizen of Mojo World and servant of Mojo, pits the X-Men against their enemies in a televised slugfest, "The Greatest Battles of the X-Men".
 If her scheme works, the citizens of Mojo World will tune-in and she will become their new ruler.

 Gameplay

 The game is split up into two parts, with four stages in the first part where players rescue their captured teammates, and two stages in the second part.
-The bosses include one of the Warwolves, Magneto, Master Mold, Trevor Fitzroy (all of whom are in the first part), and The Agent and Mojo.
+The bosses include one of the Warwolves, Magneto, Master Mold, Trevor Fitzroy, the Agent, and Mojo.

 The character lineup for the game is Wolverine, Rogue, Gambit, Cyclops, Havok, and Shard.